Auditory processing disorder: Relation to attention deficit hyperactivity disorder

-Relation to specific language impairment and developmental dyslexia
+Relation to developmental language disorder and developmental dyslexia

-There has been considerable debate over the relationship between APD and Specific language impairment (SLI).
+There has been considerable debate over the relationship between APD and developmental language disorder (DLD), previously called specific language impairment (SLI).

-SLI is diagnosed when a child has difficulties with understanding or producing spoken language for no obvious cause.
-The problems cannot be explained in terms of peripheral hearing loss.
-The child is typically late in starting to talk, and may have problems in producing speech sounds clearly, and in producing or understanding complex sentences.
-Some theoretical accounts of SLI regard it as the result of auditory processing problems.
-However, this view of SLI is not universally accepted, and others regard the main difficulties in SLI as stemming from problems with higher-level aspects of language processing.
+SLI is diagnosed when a child has difficulties with understanding or producing spoken language, and the cause of these difficulties is not obvious (and specifically cannot be explained by peripheral hearing loss).
+The child is typically late in their language development and may struggle to produce clear speech sounds and produce or understand complex sentences.
+Some theorize that SLI is the result of auditory processing problems.
+However, this theory is not universally accepted; others theorize that the main difficulties associated with SLI stem from problems with the higher-level aspects of language processing.
 Where a child has both auditory and language problems, it can be difficult to sort out the causality at play.

 Similarly with developmental dyslexia, researchers continue to explore the hypothesis that reading problems emerge as a downstream consequence of difficulties in rapid auditory processing.
 Again, cause and effect can be hard to unravel.
 This is one reason why some experts have recommended using non-verbal auditory tests to diagnose APD.
 Specifically regarding neurological factors, dyslexia has been linked to polymicrogyria which causes cell migrational problems.
 Children that have polymicrogyri almost always present with deficits on APD testing.
 It has also been suggested that APD may be related to cluttering, a fluency disorder marked by word and phrase repetitions.

-It has been found that a higher than expected proportion of individuals diagnosed with SLI and dyslexia on the basis of language and reading tests also perform poorly on tests in which auditory processing skills are tested.
-APD can be assessed using tests that involve identifying, repeating or discriminating speech, and a child may do poorly because of primary language problems.
+Some studies found that a higher than expected proportion of individuals diagnosed with SLI and dyslexia on the basis of language and reading tests also perform poorly on tests in which auditory processing skills are tested.
+APD can be assessed using tests that involve identifying, repeating, or discriminating speech, and a child may perform poorly because of primary language problems.
 In a study comparing children with a diagnosis of dyslexia and those with a diagnosis of APD, they found the two groups could not be distinguished.
 Analogous results were observed in studies comparing children diagnosed with SLI or APD, the two groups presenting with similar diagnostic criteria.
-As such, the diagnosis a child receives may depend on which specialist they consult: the same child who might be diagnosed with APD by an audiologist may instead be diagnosed with SLI by a speech-language therapist or with dyslexia by a psychologist.
+As such, the diagnosis a child receives may depend on which specialist they consult: the same child who might be diagnosed with APD by an audiologist may instead be diagnosed with SLI by a speech-language therapist, or with dyslexia by a psychologist.

 Causes

 Acquired

-Acquired APD can be caused by any damage to or dysfunction of the central auditory nervous system and can cause auditory processing problems.
+Acquired APD can be caused by any damage to, or dysfunction of, the central auditory nervous system and can cause auditory processing problems.
 For an overview of neurological aspects of APD, see T. D. Griffiths's 2002 article "Central Auditory Pathologies".